-Even though it sounds like a dessert dish, Yorkshire pudding is actually a savory dish and a staple of Sunday Roast in the UK.
+First on our list of the best British food in London is the Yorkshire Pudding.
+Even though it sounds like a dessert dish, Yorkshire pudding is actually a savoury dish and a staple of Sunday Roast in the UK.
 The pudding is actually a fluffy and light muffin-like dish.
 The ingredients are very simple: Egg, milk, flour, salt and most importantly beef dripping.
 The dripping is the essential part of the Yorkshire pudding as this is what gives the batter an airy texture.
 The batter used to be cooked under the meat roast in old times and the drippings of the meat would complete the process to turn the batter into Yorkshire – back then it was referred as dripping pudding.

 Address: 160 Piccadilly, London